 - Increase physical activity and maintain appropriate calorie balance during each stage of life--- childhood, adolescence, adulthood, pregnancy and breastfeeding, and older age.

 Cornell Cooperative Extension

-Cornell Cooperative Extension manages seven ESNY regional offices across New York State.
-Each office is a non-profit educational organization, and is part of the Cooperative Extension land grant system.
+Cornell Cooperative Extension manages ten SNAP-Ed regional offices across New York State.
+Each office is a non-profit educational organization and is part of the Cooperative Extension land grant system.
 The mission of Cooperative Extension is to enable people to improve their lives and communities through partnerships that put experience and research knowledge to work.
-ESNY programming fits well with, and is an integral part of the mission Cornell Cooperative Extension.
+SNAP-Ed programming fits well with and is an integral part of the mission Cornell Cooperative Extension.
 The goal of the program is to provide nutrition education workshops, materials and messages, and environmental, policy, and systems change activities and support, to assist SNAP and SNAP eligible youth and adults to 1) eat more fruits and vegetables 2) drink less sugar-sweetened beverages 3) exercise more and balance calories eaten as part of a healthy lifestyle.

 New York State Department of Health